-Use of generative AI by status and business size27
+Use of generative AI by status and business size

+BUSINESS SIZE

-STATUS BUSINESS SIZE: 1-49 employees BUSINESS SIZE: 50-999 employees BUSINESS SIZE: 1,000+ employees Implemented or piloting 17% 44% 63% Exploring or plan to explore 38% 41% 30% Decided not to proceed or no plans to explore 45% 15% 6%
+STATUS 1-49 employees 50-999 employees 1,000+ employees

+Implemented or piloting 17% 44% 63%

+Exploring or plan to explore 38% 41% 30%

+Decided not to proceed or no plans to explore 45% 15% 6%

-^{}The 1-49 group is most likely to use generative AI for marketing, while the 50-999 and 1,000+ groups are most likely to use it for HR, operations, benefits and learning development.
+\The 1-49 group is most likely to use generative AI for marketing, while the 50-999 and 1,000+ groups are most likely to use it for HR, operations, benefits and learning development.
 All business sizes are at least somewhat concerned with generative AI's impact on data privacy and data quality.

-^{}The implemented or piloting group is most likely to have experienced generative Al's productivity increases and time savings.
+\\The implemented or piloting group is most likely to have experienced generative Al's productivity increases and time savings.